-SPS Choice is a term utilized to describe the variety of programs developed over the years that provide additional learning options for students at Springfield Public Schools.
 SPS Choice is choice within the public school setting.
-Though this term was developed to communicate stakeholder input from the strategic planning process during the 2006-2007 school year, the process of meeting a variety of learning styles based on stakeholder input can be traced to past non-mandated program implementations such as the International Baccalaureate programs at Boyd, Field, Pipkin, Rountree and Central, and the establishment of the Phelps Center for the Gifted to address the needs of our gifted student population.
+Though this term was developed to communicate stakeholder input from the strategic planning process during the 2006-2007 school year, the process of meeting a variety of learning styles based on stakeholder input can be traced to past non-mandated program implementations such as the International Baccalaureate programs at Boyd, Field, Pipkin, Rountree and Central.

 Following the input of a community-wide strategic planning process during the 2006-2007 school year, the district’s strategic plan, SP5, was launched in August 2007.
 Through the process of stakeholder input it was determined that programs related to workforce development, science and math, and more programs with academic rigor in general, were top priorities for the majority of our key stakeholder groups.
 In addition, offerings in the area of fine arts and related specialized programs received significant support.

 Planning and quality assurance for current and future choice options has became a district focus.
 As the potential for additional requests for programs increases there is a need to provide an application process and set of parameters to guide future SPS Choice programs.